Xiaomi is working on a new MIUI feature, ‘MIUI Pure Mode,’ that aims to reduce the installation of unknown apps and enhance user security.

 Meanwhile, the MIUI 12.5 Enhanced version will be made available globally from October.

-The company, in a post on the Mi Global community, revealed a list of nine (9) models that will get the update first.
+In a post on the Mi Global community, the company revealed a list of nine (9) models that will get the update first.
 Mi 11, Mi 11 Ultra, Mi 11i, Mi 11X Pro, Mi 11X, Mi 10T Pro, Mi 10T, Mi 10 Pro, and Mi 10 are the phones which will receive the update.

 MIUI 12.5 Enhanced brings several performance-related tweaks.
 With the update, the system performance will drop by less than 5 percent after 36 months.
 It will also bring an Atomic or Atomized Memory feature that will let a user keep more apps in the background.